Lovelines111/modular-xray/README.md

 ![image](https://github.com/user-attachments/assets/6b2af807-cd89-4be7-9a69-a4eff1d615fb)

-The file that becomes json in theend looks like this:
+The file that becomes json in the end looks like this:

 ![image](https://github.com/user-attachments/assets/b2e133ab-9d9e-4cbb-bc43-4ded9214535c)

-And turns into this:
+And turns into this after we run ./build.sh:

 ![image](https://github.com/user-attachments/assets/af81dbc9-4c80-4b52-a27a-efd9cef9936d)